notes toward an individualist form of government

 Here are the history and workings of a distributed state.

-- Externalities: chief industrial sponsors of the state were excepted from decency.
+- Externalities: more recently, the chief industrial sponsors of the state were excepted from decency.
 The stench and din of their “unsellable production”—pollution—turned everyone into the filters, silencers, dampeners, and scrubbers they should have installed in their factories.
 They took over whole areas, made them unlivable, enslaved the occupants by barring them legally from doing anything else, and discarded the bodies used up in their mechanical processes with subsistence welfare programs.
 The whining apocalyptic nightmare drove people mad, made them sympathetic to collectivist moves to control the poisoning, the externalizing—the irresponsible imposition on neighbors—of uncontrolled and dangerous industrial processes.
 This is the most widespread form of crime that exists.
 It affects everyone all the time.
 It has to stop.
 Probably only a mass strike will accomplish it (as in Atlas Shrugged by Ayn Rand and “La Belle Verte” a film by Coline Serreau).

-- The whole mess results in individual near-powerlessness.
-What power an individual had left after the cataclysm was insufficient to manage his life himself.
-He had to delegate it to centralized bodies.
-We must all recover our full measure of native power, then manage the use of force ourselves.
+Each of us must recover his full measure of vital power, then manage the use of force ourselves.
 State functions must be distributed.
-A critical mass of individuals (5-10) will recover the natural power necessary to influence society toward it (see biology section below).
+A critical mass of individuals (5-10) will recover the natural power necessary to influence society toward it (see biology section).
 Authority in this comes from ability.
 It cannot be faked or merely claimed.

 - An individualist party defines universal yet non-binding precepts of law and government.
 Definitions are short and simple enough for children to understand and use.
 Precepts are based on natural or inherent rights of individuals to life, liberty, property: the body, motility, and possessions, and how they are violated (descriptions of basic crimes).
 Everyone knows them.
 No one likes being assaulted, captured, or robbed.